mniebling/interlude/README.md

 1. Make sure your Node version matches what's in `.node-version`... no promises otherwise
 2. Install packages: `npm ci`
 3. Run the dev server: `npm start`

+Netlify's CLI will serve the edge functions in `/src/api` in development mode.